TaskRatchet/TaskRatchet.com/src/help/api.md

 | new_password | string | New password                                           |
 | integrations | object | User's integration settings; currently only Beeminder  |

-Response is the updated user object--see `GET me`.
+Response is the updated user object—see `GET me`.

 ### `GET me/tasks`